What kind of food does Kanoyama serve?

 Do you take reservations?

 For Sunday through Thursday, you may call for reservations at anytime.
-For Fridays and Saturdays, we do not take reservations.
-We encourage people to come before 7:30pm or after 10:00pm; there is usually no wait for a table at those times.
+For Friday and Saturday, we take reservations from 5:30pm to 7:00pm.
+After 7:00pm will be walk in only except the reservations for "Omakase" which is the Michelin starred chef's tasting course.
+We are offering the Omakase between Tuesday through Saturday.
+Please make reservation in advance for very limited seats.
+We encourage people to come before 7:30pm or after 10:00pm; there is usually not much waitting time for a table at those times.
 Between 7:30pm-10:00pm on weekends the average wait time for 2 people is 5 minutes.
 For 3-4 people the wait is around 10 minutes and for 5 or more people the wait can be 15-20 minutes.
+We are seating when party is completed, so please make sure everyone show up same time to be seated.
 For reservations, please call (212) 777-5266.

 What is Kanoyama's Zagat and Michelin rating?